-Prayer is often seen as something that requires practice to become ‘good’ at.
-We might have heard others pray, and feel like our prayers just aren’t eloquent enough, or too short and sweet.
+Prayer is often seen as something that requires practice to become ‘good’ at it.
+We may have heard others pray, and feel like our prayers just aren’t eloquent enough, or too short and sweet.
 We might worry that our lack of skill and practice might impede how effective our prayers are at getting heard and answered.

 There are so many books about prayer: prayer and fasting, prayer and walking, prayer circles, and the best places and postures to pray in.
 Are all these necessary?
 Sometimes I wonder if all this extra stuff takes away from what prayer is: talking to God.